What is PAAIA?

 What programs does PAAIA have for Iranian American youth?

 The need to invest in the next generation has been a core focus of PAAIA since its inception and one of its concrete legacies.
-PAAIA’s programs for our next generation including the Emerging Leaders Program, the Akbar Gahary Capitol Hill Internship Program (CHIP), and PAAIA’s Ansari Fellowship Program.
+PAAIA’s programs for our next generation including the Civic Engagement Initiative, the Akbar Gahary Capitol Hill Internship Program (CHIP), and PAAIA’s Ansari Fellowship Program.

 Click here to read more about PAAIA’s leadership-building initiatives.